-Pursuits - General Policy Statement

-The Sheriff's office has developed procedures that dictate under what circumstances sworn law enforcement members may engage in a vehicle pursuit.
-The responsibility of engaging in a vehicle pursuit requires that sworn law enforcement members and the Duty Officer / Supervisor recognize the inherent risk associated with vehicle pursuits to suspects, law enforcement and bystanders.
-The decision to authorize a vehicular pursuit will take into account the factors as they relate to the safety of the public, while still accomplishing legitimate law enforcement objectives that are within the guidelines of this General Order.
+- a.
+General Policy Statement - The Sheriff's office has developed procedures that dictate the circumstances in which sworn members of this agency may engage in a vehicle pursuit.
+The responsibility of engaging in a vehicle pursuit requires that everyone involved recognize the inherent risk to suspects, law enforcement officers, and the general public.
+This order has been established to define the limited circumstances in which the legitimate law enforcement objectives sought by the initiation or authorization of a vehicle pursuit outweigh the well-established risk to public safety.